 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400, so a 25-square tear-off lands between three and five tons before underlayment is added.
-How does that translate to a 10-yard dumpster?
-Standard hooklift trucks cap the weight limit per container, so a roofing dumpster uses lower side walls to keep the load inside the haul-out limit on a single pickup.
+The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before underlayment, so the hooklift truck routes smaller 10-yard dumpsters for half-square jobs to cap the weight limit on one pickup.
+How does that translate to a 10-yard?
+It routes the load safely inside the haul-out limit.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition